 This particular study would be for another occasion, not for this morning.
 But there are some criteria by which people come to the conclusion that these passages of Scripture were likely sung.
 I’ll just give you a handful of them.
-One of them would be what we call contextual dislocation, that’s kind of a technical term...contextual dislocation.
-That is to say given the context, this seems a little out of touch, a little dislocated, a little out of sync or out of join with what’s going on, as if the writer in his normal writing in prose stops and takes a break and then comes back again.
-So that kind of dislocation is one criteria that’s used to say, "Well maybe this is an added...added fragment of a hymn, a proverb, a creed, whatever that might be."
+One of them would be what we call contextual dislocation, that’s kind of a technical term, contextual dislocation.
+That is to say given the context, this seems a little out of touch, a little dislocated, a little out of sync or out of joint with what’s going on, as if the writer, in his normal writing in prose, stops and takes a break and then comes back again.
+So that kind of dislocation is one criteria that’s used to say well maybe this is an added –added fragment of a hymn, a proverb, a creed, whatever that might be.

-Thirdly, some kind of introductory phrase whereas the normal flow is moving and all of a sudden there’s this little introductory phrase.
-It could be as simple as a word, or it could be a brief phrase that indicates that there’s a movement in another direction at this point.
+Thirdly, some kind of introductory phrase, whereas the normal flow is moving and, all of a sudden, there’s this little introductory phrase.
+It could be as simple as a word, or it could be a – a brief phrase that indicates that there’s a movement in another direction at this point.

 Fourth, and maybe particularly important, is the use of parallel and antithesis.
 That is to say juxtaposing things against each other in parallel forms which lends itself to the kind of rhythm that is sung.

-And then one final one, which is an interesting one, is rare vocabulary.
-Vocabulary that is unique.
-There seem to be in the content of these hymn fragments more of what we call hapax legomena, that's a Greek term meaning it appears only here.
-There are more hapax legomena words used in these fragments than would be normal in the others, so that they take on a little bit of a unique character of their own.
+And then one final one, which is an interesting one, is rare vocabulary, vocabulary that is unique.
+There seem to be in the content of these hymn fragments more of what we call hapax legomenon.
+That’s a Greek term meaning it appears only here.
+There are more hapax legomenon words used in these fragments than would be normal in the others, so that they take on a little bit of a unique character of their own.
 For those particular kind of reasons, when all that criteria sort of comes together, you get a good idea that this may well be a hymn.

 Now there are many that we could look at.
-But I want to draw you to one that I think is my favorite part of a hymn that is in the New Testament, take your Bible and open it to 1 Timothy chapter 3...1 Timothy chapter 3 and verse 16...1 Timothy 3 and verse 16.
+But I want to draw you to one that I think is my favorite part of a hymn that is in the New Testament.
+Take your Bible and open it to 1 Timothy chapter 3.
+First Timothy chapter 3 in verse 16, 1 Timothy 3 in verse 16.
 You will notice in whatever translation you may be using that the translators have set this apart in a poetic format because they recognize that this takes on a different character than the regular flow of the text.
 And so it is indented and put in poetic lines, one statement each line.

-In the fifth chapter he says it again, verse 9, “If we receive the witness of men, the witness of God is greater.
-The witness of God is this, that He’s born witness concerning His Son.”
-In verse 20, “We know the Son of God is come and given us understanding in order that we might know Him who is true.
-We are in Him who is true and in His Son Jesus Christ.
+In the fifth chapter he says it again, verse 9, “If we receive the witness of men, the witness of God is greater; the witness of God is this, that He’s born witness concerning His Son.”
+In verse 20, “We know the Son of God has come, and has given us understanding in order that we may know Him who is true; we are in Him who is true, and in His Son Jesus Christ.
 This is the true God.”